-In addition to handling personal injury and wrongful death cases, we work with Indianapolis area residents on insurance disputes, First Amendment/police misconduct, prisoner rights, and handle many types of appeals as we are licensed to work in the 7th District Court of Appeals.
+In addition to handling personal injury and wrongful death cases, we work with Indianapolis area residents on insurance disputes, First Amendment/police misconduct, prisoner rights, and, as an appellate attorney, we handle many types of appeals as we are licensed to work in the 7th District Court of Appeals.
 Please see below for details about our other services.

 If your insurance company is trying to avoid paying a claim, either in part or in its entirety, that you believe is a valid claim, we can help.
 Insurance disputes happen most often because of greedy companies assuming that you’ll give up pursuing what is rightfully yours.
 You pay your premiums and expect they will fulfill their end of the policy.
 They have a duty to act fairly and settle the claim in a timely manner.
 If your insurance company isn’t responding to your requests or simply refuses to honor your claim, let us help.